 Lead is a highly toxic metal.
 Too much lead in the body can cause serious and permanent health problems for anyone, but children and pregnant women are at special risk.
-In children, lead can cause permanent damage to the brain, kidneys, and nervous system.
-Lead can slow down growth, development, and learning, and cause behavior problems.
+In children, lead can cause permanent damage to the brain, kidneys and nervous system.
+Lead can slow down growth, development, and learning, and can cause behavior problems.
 In pregnant women, lead can increase the risk of miscarriage and cause babies to be born too early, too small, or with learning or behavior problems.
 In adults, lead can cause high blood pressure and result in decreased fertility in men.
 Lead poisoning can be prevented.

 Essential Maintenance Practices: Vermont Lead Law for Child Care Facilities in Schools

 Some schools are also sites for child care facilities.
 In Vermont, Essential Maintenance Practices (EMPs) are required for all pre-1978 child care facilities.
 EMPs are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for chipping or peeling lead-based paint.

 Dust from lead-based paint is a major source of lead poisoning in Vermont children.
 Renovation projects can create lead dust.
 When maintaining and renovating lead-based painted surfaces in schools built before 1978, the Health Department and the Environmental Protection Agency (EPA) recommend lead-safe work practices.

 Unsafe work practices that disturb lead-based paint will create lead hazards (see Section 2.2.28).
 Creation of lead hazards in any kind of building or structure will result in compliance and enforcement proceedings and may cause a lead cleanup project that will require you to hire a Vermont-licensed lead abatement contractor.